Value-added tax (VAT)

 There is no VAT in Gibraltar.

-With effect from 1 January 2020, an exit tax of 10% is imposed on the difference between the market value of the transferred assets which would otherwise produce assessable income under the provisions of the Gibraltar Income Tax Act 2010 at the time of exit of the assets less their value for tax purposes.in any of the following circumstances where a taxpayer transfers:
+With effect from 1 January 2020, an exit tax of 10% is imposed on the difference between the market value of the transferred assets which would otherwise produce assessable income under the provisions of the Gibraltar Income Tax Act 2010 at the time of exit of the assets, less their value for tax purposes.
+The exit tax may apply in the following circumstances where a taxpayer transfers:

 - assets from its Gibraltar Head Office to its Permanent Establishment (“PE”) outside Gibraltar and Gibraltar no longer has the right to tax the transferred assets;